 toll free: 888-340-2222

 The Office of Undergraduate Admissions processes all undergraduate applications for admission to all campuses of Temple University.
 Applications are reviewed on a rolling basis, and candidates are usually notified of decisions four to six weeks after receipt of a completed application.

-Students must submit all application materials to the Office of Undergraduate Admissions by the stated deadlines at the undergraduate application website.
-Applications received after these dates will be considered on a space available basis.
-The admission application fee is $25.00 for an on-line application and $50.00 for a paper application.
+Students must submit all application materials to the Office of Undergraduate Admissions by the stated deadlines on the undergraduate application web site.
+Applications received after these dates will be considered on a space-available basis.
+The admissions application fee is $40.00.
 The renewal paper application fee is $10.00.

 Special Requirements for Admission

 The following programs have additional requirements for admission: the College of Health Professions (Nursing and Health Information Management transfers only), Dance, Music, and the Tyler School of Art.
 Refer to the individual program description for the details on these special requirements.
 Adult applicants, those who are 22 years and older and have not attempted 15 or more college-level credits at an accredited institution, are not required to submit standardized test scores.

-All students admitted to the University must pay a nonrefundable tuition deposit of $150 in order to reserve a place in the incoming class.
+All students admitted to the university must pay a non-refundable tuition deposit of $200 in order to reserve a place in the incoming class.
 In addition, students who wish to live in the residence halls must pay a housing deposit of $250.

 Applying for Readmission

 For further information, see Academic Policy 02.10.11 at http://policies.temple.edu/getdoc.asp?policy_no=02.10.11.

 Also see the Readmission Policy in the Academic Policies and Regulations section of each school or college.
 Readmission to Temple University undergraduate programs is through the school or college that you last attended.